C Corp Vs LLC Tax Advantages: Everything You Need to Know

 An LLC combines features of a partnership, including flexibility and tax benefits, with those of a corporation, including limited liability.
-Limited liability means that your personal assets cannot be seized as a result of unpaid business debt or a legal action against your company.
+Limited liability means that your personal assets cannot be seized as a result of unpaid business debt or legal action against your company.
 Unlike corporations, which must adhere to specific management requirements, LLCs allow for an informal, flexible management structure.

 If you form an LLC, you will be subject to pass-through taxation, which means that you report business income and loss on your personal tax return.
-LLCs with just one owner are taxed in the same way as sole proprietorships, while LLCs with several owners are subject to partnership taxation.
+LLCs with just one owner is taxed in the same way as sole proprietorships, while LLCs with several owners are subject to partnership taxation.

 If you are a small business owner who wants the benefits of limited liability, appreciates management flexibility, and has no plans of attracting capital from investors, an LLC might be the right entity for your company.

 - File articles of organization with your state.

 - Post a public notice of the company's formation in the local newspaper.